 In 2013, the public reaffirmed its strong support for a vibrant Town Center through a week-long charrette that endorsed mixed-use shopping and residential centers, a mix of housing types, a variety of public spaces, development patterns that encouraged walking and biking and other strategies to make Prince Frederick as a model of environmental stewardship livability and economic stability.
 Some of the policies have been enacted to advance the Town Center charrette report such as identifying potential development partners for Armory Square, reforming the TDR program to encourage higher densities, as well as public investments that advanced more segments of the loop roads and plans for a new county office building and the Harriet Elizabeth Brown Recreation and Community Center to be constructed on Fairgrounds Road.

 The 2019 Calvert County Comprehensive Plan, as amended in 2022, instructed that the 2013 charette report be the starting point for the formal update of the Master Plan for the Prince Frederick Town Center.
-The week-long charrette endorsed mixed-use shopping and residential centers, a mix of housing types, a variety of public spaces, development patterns that encouraged walking and biking and other strategies to make Prince Frederick as a model of environmental stewardship, livability and economic stability.
+The week-long charrette endorsed mixed-use shopping and residential centers, a mix of housing types, a variety of public spaces, development patterns that encouraged walking and biking and other strategies to make Prince Frederick a model of environmental stewardship, livability and economic stability.
 Public engagement conducted for this plan update yielded many of the same themes as in 2013, although some concepts were of higher or lower priority.

 One point of divergence from the 2013 charette report did emerge: planning for MD 2/4 to be a walkable corridor with connections across is just not viable nor likely to be successful.
-Traffic is too fast; and the road is too wide to create a safe walking environment, and there are not strong enough origin-destination pairs immediately adjacent to MD 2/4.
+Traffic is too fast; the road is too wide to create a safe walking environment and there are not strong enough origin-destination pairs immediately adjacent to MD 2/4.
 Rather, consensus developed that Prince Frederick is more likely to evolve as a series of smaller nodes, each with its own focal point(s).
 Many participants in the public engagement process even placed the creation of great public spaces as a higher priority than addressing traffic congestion.

+Recognizing the significant projected growth in the Town Center, with an expected 67% increase in residential units, this master plan recommends managing future development by reducing allowable residential density.
+The anticipated growth, along with its impacts on transportation, schools, and other public services, will be phased in over time.
+This approach aims to accommodate the expected increase in housing while minimizing strain on existing infrastructure.
+Additionally, the master plan prioritizes the development of assisted living or senior housing.
+It also identifies several focus areas for targeted investment, intending to create memorable spaces, including three on the east side and one on the west side of the Town Center.

 Town Center Land Use Categories

 The Calvert County Zoning Ordinance defers most land use matters in town centers to a separate master plan and accompanying zoning regulations which spells out the type, form and requirements for development of property within its boundaries.
 The land use categories described below indicate the type and scale of future development but are not the same as zoning districts.
 The descriptions below do not affect the current use of any property.
 In general, the land use plan does not follow the boundaries of any specific parcel but rather uses roads and natural features to articulate the concept.